 - Consider the Venue: While Maleficent’s full-sized wings would certainly command attention, consider how you’ll wear them and get them around.
 That wingspan is larger than most cars on the road.
 Consider modifying existing characters if there are conditions that make it too difficult to attempt the full model.

 Have you tried your hand at fairy wings?
 Or do you have a material or tutorial you’d suggest?
 Let us know in the comments below.

 P.S.
-Salt Lake Comic Con does is not affiliated or endorsing any of the blogs or companies listed.
-We’re just sharing information to help make the next Comic Con the best it can be.
+Salt Lake Comic Convention is not affiliated or endorsing any of the blogs or companies listed.
+We’re just sharing information to help make the next Comic Convention the best it can be.